Stress is a state of worry.

 - How horrible would it be if the thing you fear actually came true?

-- Put your fear in perspective.
-How does it compare to other, more terrible possibilities, such as losing a loved one?
+- Put your fear in perspective and how does it compare to other, more terrible possibilities?

 At the end of the exercise, prepare a coping statement that will include what you’ve learned.